Floorp-Projects/Floorp/intl/docs/locale.rst

 ====================

-Due to the imperfections in data matching, all operations on locales should always use a language negotiation algorithm to resolve the best available set of locales based on the list of all available locales and an ordered list of requested locales.
+Due to the imperfections in data matching, all operations on locales should always use a language negotiation algorithm to resolve the best available set of locales, based on the list of all available locales and an ordered list of requested locales.

-Such algorithms may vary in sophistication and number of used strategies.
+Such algorithms may vary in sophistication and number of strategies.
 Mozilla's solution is based on modified logic from `RFC 5656`_.

 The three lists of locales used in negotiation: